rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 # Controlling visibility with `pub`

-At the end of the last section, we had a project, `modules`, with a layout that looks like this:
+At the end of the last section, we had a project, `modules`, with a module layout that looks like this:

 ```text
 modules